 ON THE TRAIL

-Leading up to the Montana AG debate this week (taped Friday and airs next weekend), DAGA released a new memo outlining key questions Republican nominee Austin Knudsen must answer about his extreme record.
+MT MOMENTUM Leading up to the Montana AG debate this week (taped Friday and airs next weekend), DAGA released a new memo outlining key questions Republican nominee Austin Knudsen must answer about his extreme record.
 The memo puts Austin Knudsen’s anti-public lands, anti-health care agenda on notice, and highlights the momentum building for Raph Grabybill, the Democratic nominee.
 Read the full memo to learn more about why Montana is a top race for Democrats this cycle.
+UP ON TELEVISION

 NORTH CAROLINA: Democratic AG Josh Stein released his first ad highlighting his work to keep kids safe, his leadership in the state’s effort to eliminate the sexual assault kit backlog, and his partnership with law enforcement to keep the public safe.